abhishekdipu/node_vidly/notes/2_authentication_and_ authorization/2_authenticate_the_user/3.1_storing_jwtSecretKey_in_config/1_storing_jwtSecretKey.md

 const token = jwt.sign({ _id: user._id }, "jwtPrivateKey");
 ```

-- here we are store secret key directly in code which is not a good practice at all because it'll be visible to anyone who has access to oue source code.
+- here we are storing secret key directly in code which is not a good practice at all because it'll be visible to anyone who has access to oue source code.

 - we should store out secret key in config file. for that we should use a 3rd party config module.